infor-design/enterprise/src/components/contextualactionpanel/readme.md

     slug: example-trigger
   - name: Destroy Test
     slug: test-destroy
+  - name: Disable a button on a CAP Toolbar
+    slug: test-disable-button
   - name: Launching From a Menu
     slug: test-from-menu
   - name: IFrame for Contents